BookOps-CAT/bookops-worldcat/README.md

 + Metadata API:
   + support for local holdings resources endpoints of the search functionality of the Metadata API
   + support for local bibliographic data endpoints
-  + support for holdings batch actions for multiple institutions
   + record validation endpoints
   + methods to create and update bibliographic records